PhishPhighters/teamdocumentation/README.md

  - Michael Roberts | [MJ's LinkedIn](https://www.linkedin.com/in/michael-roberts33) | [MJ's Github](https://github.com/Mjroberts7)

 ## Collaboration
 We are managing this product through the collaborative use of Trello.
-We are collaborating through use of primarily Slack and Zoom, as well as completing documentation in Google Docs/Drive and Git/Github.
+We are collaborating through use of primarily Slack and Remo, as well as completing documentation in Google Docs/Drive and Git/Github.

 ## Contents